sleep-ee/translator_microservice/README.md

 # Translator Microservice

 ## Description
-A microservice to translate text from the detected language it is in to a new language as specified.
+A microservice to translate text from its detected language to a new language as specified.

 ## How to Use
 ### Requirements